IgorFesenko/Peptidome_review/README.md

 # Peptidome_review
-The set of tables, scripts and notebooks that have been used to analyse peptidomic datasets for review paper
+The set of tables, scripts and notebooks that have been used to analyse peptidomic datasets for the review paper.